biodiversitydata-se/repo-overview/README.md

 Free tool for phyto- and zooplankton.

 ## Repos by theme
-Internal and external SBDI repos can be loosely grouped in accordance with the following, non-mutually exclusive categories:
+Internal and external SBDI repos can be loosely grouped into the following, non-mutually exclusive categories:

 ### ALA forks

-### Courses
+### Courses and workshops

 ### Marine data
 * [plankton-toolbox](https://github.com/planktontoolbox/plankton-toolbox)